NumEconCopenhagen/projects-2020-swiss-python/README.md

 - /binder: The folder is used by mybinder.org to setup an interactive version of your repository.
 For details see this guide.

-- / :The structure is as follows: it contains a jupyter notebook where all the results should be presented.
+- /inauguralproject:The structure is as follows: it contains a jupyter notebook where all the results should be presented.
 The project can be seen from running [inauguralproject.ipynb](inauguralproject.ipynb).

 - /dataproject: Same structure as above.

 - /modelproject: Same structure as above.

-- /examproject: Same structure as above.

 - .gitignore: A textfile specifying files and folder that will not be uploaded to github, and will not be tracked by git.